joyce880120/lab10-JMS/readme.md

 Finally, we will create a second Servlet that synchronously reads from a queue.
 ![Task 3 Flow](diagrams/task3.png)

-Note that the Servlet is not a Listener, rather it synchronously tries to `receive` from the Queue.
+Note that the FetchResponses Servlet is not a Listener, rather it synchronously tries to `receive` from the Queue.

 1. Modify MyQueueListener to write to myQueue3 instead of myQueue2.
 2. Create a new Servlet called FetchResponses that reads all available messages in myQueue3 and displays them on a web page.
  - If no messages are available, the servlet should clearly state that on the response page.
  - If there are one or more messages in the Queue, all should be displayed.

+ Test Task 3 by using MyQueueWriter a few times, then use FetchResponses to retrieve the messages.
+CAVEAT: There is an unknown issue with ActiveMQ such that this test does not seem to be repeatable.
+In other words, you should be able to use MyQueueWriter again, and then FetchResponses, but in the second set of tests, FetchResponses unexplicably is not able to receive any messages.
+If you get the test to work once, then you have met the major learning goals of this lab.

  Here are some code hints for synchronously receiving from a Queue: